edgyaf/chandling-svr/README.md

 # CHandling Server

+This port is work in progress.
+The code is a mess and it doesn't work yet.
+Come back later.

+---

 This is a SA:MP server plugin allowing server control of vehicle handlings by communicating with a client-sided plugin ([chandling](https://github.com/dotSILENT/chandling))